 Each passenger is allowed a maximum hold baggage weight of 50 Kgs including any sports equipment, subject to available space.
 The maximum weight for any single piece of baggage is 32 kgs.

-An additional non-refundable fee is charged per item per flight for the carriage of the sporting equipment as set out in the table below:
+An additional non-refundable fee is charged per item per flight for the carriage of the sporting equipment as follows:

 One passenger travelling buys a bag and an additional sporting allowance.
 This gives an allowance of 2 items (which must include 1 sporting item), at a total weight of 32kg.
 However, if the sporting item is 18kg and the bag is 14kg then that's fine with us!